aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-pptm/_index.md

 ---
-title: Convert XLSB to PPTM using Python
+title: Convert XLSB to PPTM using Python or with free Online Converter
-description: XLSB to PPTM conversion in your Python applications without using Microsoft Office
+description: XLSB to PPTM conversion in your Python applications without using Microsoft Office or online.
+Test free CSV to POT online converter quickly before integrating the code.

 family: total
 platformtag: Python